thedevangvishnu/full-stack-interview-prep/javascript/interview-questions/top-100-questions-interview-happy/chapter-04.md

 #### 01 - What are arrays in js?
 How to get, add and remove elements from arrays?

 - An array is "a list of data items" that are stored in contiguous memory locations.
-- It's a non-primitive data type in js that can contain a number of primitive and non-primitive values, that are present at suceessive memory location in memory (one item is stored after the other item in the next memory location).
+- It's a non-primitive data type in js that can contain a number of primitive and non-primitive values, that are present at suceessive memory location (one item is stored after the other item in the next memory location).
 - Arrays are "0-indexed", meaning the position of the first element starts from 0.

 ```js